GermGuardian vs Blueair

 Noise & Energy Use

-The Blueair Classic 480 operates at 24 dB on low —quieter than a whisper.
-Even on high (44 dB), it’s comparable to rainfall.
-Energy Star certification means it uses just 28W on medium, 50% less than GermGuardian.
+The Blueair Classic 480 operates at 24 dB on low — quieter than a whisper.
+Even on high it registers just 44 dB — think a gentle rain.
+Energy Star certification indicates it only uses 28W on medium, 50% less than GermGuardian.

 Side-by-Side Comparison Table